-Note: Even after executing the View and export entries function, the filter can be defined by clicking the Filter button in the View Events dialog.
+Note: Even after executing the View and export entry's function, the filter can be defined by clicking the Filter button in the View Events dialog.
 Alternatively, this function is also available via the View menu and after selecting Filter.